emtempleton/emtempleton.github.io/index.md

 Before graduate school, I received my A.B. in Psychology from Harvard where I worked with [Jason Mitchell](https://jasonmitchell.fas.harvard.edu/) and [Diana Tamir](https://psnlab.princeton.edu/).
 Then, I worked as a lab manager at Stanford in [Jamil Zaki](https://www.ssnl.stanford.edu/)'s lab.

 I love building community wherever I go.
-I’ve been fortunate to formally contribute to student residential life in my role as a [Resident Fellow](https://students.dartmouth.edu/residential-life/house-communities/resident-fellows) in [East Wheelock House](https://sites.dartmouth.edu/ew/) for the past four years.
+I’ve been fortunate to formally contribute to student residential life in my role as a [Resident Fellow](https://students.dartmouth.edu/residential-life/house-communities/resident-fellows) in [East Wheelock House](https://sites.dartmouth.edu/ew/) for the past five years.

 # My Research